KineticDeveloper/MyLocations/README.md

 -  The updateLabels() function is called whenever we need to update the UI and it looks at the state of the instance variables to decide what to display

 ---
+# Misc

+- Unwind segues will not trigger viewDidLoad()